 This picture was taken last year at Walk the Walk, teammate (and fellow hometown hottie) Travis Kelce’s charity fashion show for his foundation 87 and Running.
-Patrick’s hair is longer now, but whether hairstyles are worn long or short, curls are back in a big way.
+Patrick’s hair is longer now, but long or short, curls are back in a big way.

-“Perm” is an old school term that means permanently change texture, so a relaxer to straighten is often called a perm too.
-We focus educating on hair texture because hair is hair.
-It is important for a stylist to be educated on texture first, then decide which approach is best for the desired look.
-The good news is, nothing is really permanent since hair is always in a growth state.
+“Perm” is an old school term that for a process that permanently changes texture, so a straightening relaxer is often called a perm too.
+We focus on natural texture, then decide what service best reaches the look you want.
+Since hair is always in a growth state, nothing is really permanent.

 Man Perms- Not Just for Mullets

-A mini mullet made a small comeback about 7 years ago like the Hosmer cut.
-Styles were combined with another retro hit, the mohawk.
-More conservative than the original mohawk, the 2012 version was shorter around the perimeter and faded to length on top.
-This was when men were asking for the “Hosmer” daily in the salon.
-This cut craze sparked a shift in our industry.
+A mini mullet made a small comeback around 2011.
+Combined with another retro hit, the mohawk, the 2011 version was shorter around the perimeter and faded to length on top.
+Men asked for the “Hosmer” cut daily in the salon and the new trend sparked a shift in our industry.
 Throwback barber shops that catered to men were soon everywhere.

 ✂️ Stylist Versus Barber 💈

-Barbering is a term for cut techniques for short hair.
-Barbers are licensed for some chemical services but aren’t trained on it much in school.
-I started out as a cutting specialist so I had expanded cut training, but it’s confusing to the public because there are different licenses for barbering and a cosmetology.
-When seeking perms and color a salon is the best place.
+Barbers are licensed for some chemical services, but aren’t trained on it much in school.
+Barbering is more cut focused.
+I started out as a cutting specialist so I had expanded cut training, but though I’m an above average cutter- I can skin fade, but experienced barber probably do it better.
+When seeking perms and color, cosmetologists (stylists) have more expanded chemical training, so a salon is best.